-MegaCortex is a relatively new ransomware family that keeps the 2019 trend of risk actors developing ransomware particularly for targeted attacks on enterprises.
+MegaCortex is a relatively new ransomware family that continues the 2019 trend of threat actors developing ransomware specifically for targeted attacks on enterprises.

-First Week of June 2019, analysis of the MegaCortex Ransomware when a sample was found with the aid of the MalwareHunter Team.
-Along with this sample, thru got here a wave of assaults that affected many organizations.
+First Week of June 2019, analysis of the MegaCortex Ransomware when a sample was found by MalwareHunter Team.
+Along with this sample, through came a wave of attacks that affected many organizations.

 How does MegaCortex Ransomware Work